 Compared to other Italian hot spots, the Amalfi Coast doesn’t offer a huge selection of shopping in terms of diversity beyond the usual t-shirt and limoncello stores but there are some notable exceptions that will still work out your credit card.
 If you are looking for designer boutiques that is best found on Capri, and instead look for more unique pieces on the mainland coast.
-Positano has boutique finds, while Ravello has very elegant selections of ceramics, and Amalfi is great for picking up food items and smaller gifts.
+Positano has variety and boutique finds, while Ravello has very elegant selections of ceramics, and Amalfi is great for picking up food items and smaller gifts.
 So be prepared to fill your suitcase as you will not go back empty handed.

 A little etiquette first.
 In Italy, especially in smaller shops, it is customary to greet the shop owner with a hello, or “Buongiorno!”
 Many times shops are considered extensions of people’s home and should be thought of the same way upon entering.
 Politeness does go a long way and even if you don’t speak Italian, do smile and say hello to people.